Hospice Aromatherapy

 READ

-Aromatherapy Melbourne
+Aromatherapy For

 Furthermore, involving patients and their families in the decision-making process regarding aromatherapy can be pivotal in creating a holistic care experience.
 Open communication about preferences, sensitivities, and individual responses to different scents can aid in creating a supportive environment that aligns with the patient’s wishes.
 Additionally, providing resources such as informational materials or workshops on hospice aromatherapy can offer families a sense of empowerment and involvement in their loved one’s care.